by Chloe Lin

 Every year for the past three decades, the annual Lantern Ceremony at the Old North Church & Historic Site has begun with a musical kick-off courtesy of the 1st Michigan Colonial Fife and Drum Corps.
 This unique and dedicated group of musicians perform colonial music using instruments made with 18th century techniques while wearing period accurate uniforms.

-The 1st Michigan has not missed a single Lantern Ceremony since 1987, when the group was first invited to perform at the Old North Church by Reverend Mark Golledge.
+The 1st Michigan has not missed a single Lantern Ceremony since 1987, when the group was first invited to perform at the Old North Church by Reverend Robert Golledge.
 Their half-hour long concert at the Paul Revere Mall marks the beginning of the Lantern Ceremony, and they provide music before, during, and after the ceremony inside the Old North Church itself.
 We spoke with the co-founder and leader of the 1st Michigan, Mark Logsdon, to learn more about 1st Michigan’s decades of involvement with the annual Lantern Ceremony.

 The 1st Michigan was created in 1974, when Logsdon and his wife, Mary, were looking to celebrate the upcoming bicentennial of American independence with a meaningful and substantive project.
 Logsdon had harbored a fascination with colonial era drumming ever since he was a young boy, and drawing upon this passion, the couple decided to create a drum corps of their own.
 “We wanted to give young people a chance to learn history and music,” reflects Logsdon, “and make it all historically accurate.”